 Brochures providing information on the agency’s experience must include the agency’s toll-free number along with the OCDD’s toll-free information number.
 OCDD must approve all brochures prior to use.

 Providers must develop a Quality Improvement and Self-Assessment Plan.
-This is a document completed by the provider describing the procedures that are used, and the evidence that is presented, to demonstrate compliance with program requirements.
-The first self-assessment is due six (6) months after approval of the Quality Improvement Plan (QIP), and annually thereafter.
+This document completed by the provider describe the procedures used and the evidence presented to demonstrate compliance with program requirements.
+The first self-assessment is required six months after approval of the Quality Improvement Plan (QIP), and must be carried out annually thereafter.

-The QIP must be submitted for approval within sixty (60) days after the training is provided by LDH.
+The QIP must be submitted for approval within sixty days after LDH provides the training.

-Providers must be certified for a period of one (1) year.
+Providers must be certified for a period of one year.
 Re-certification must be completed no less than sixty (60) days prior to the expiration of the certification period.